bardimnik/ultimate-ubuntu-tutorial/ultimate-ubuntu-guide.md

 > **N.B.!**
 > Because of BTRFS design it is recommended to disable `copy-on-write` by setting special attribute for directories
-> and/or files with heavy R-W usage such as `virtual machine catalog` or catalog/files that you share via torrents.
+> and/or files with heavy R-W usage such as catalog with virtual machines images or catalog/files that you share via torrents.

 You can do it with this command:
 ```